denten-books/plain-text/4-screen.md

 Where Bergson believed the telegraph to translate continuous "analog" experience into discrete "digital" snapshots, the Swedenborgian mystic saw it as a model of communication that maintained fidelity to the hidden order of a well-differentiated and discrete universe.
 Their intuitions were completely opposed.
 When arguing against sine-wave telegraphy in 1905, Donald Murray, whose alphabet would become the basis for modern character encodings like ASCII and UTF-8, displayed a similar bias against analog quantities, which, for him, could encode complex human activity like writing or dance.
-"About ten years ago, there was a brisk discussion in some of the electrical journals in regards to simple harmonic curve or sine wave for the transmission of power by by the alternating current," he wrote:
+"About ten years ago there was a brisk discussion in some of the electrical journals in regard to the advantages of the simple harmonic curve or sine wave for the transmission of power by by the alternating current," he wrote.

-> If Smith wants to make Jones spin round like a dancing Dervish, the best way
+> [I]f Smith wants to make Jones spin round like a dancing dervish, the best way
-> might be for Smith to transmit sine waves [...] but in practice Smith always
+> might be for Smith to transmit sine waves [...] but in practice, Smith always
 > wants to make Jones perform an excessively complicated and irregular series
 > of motions, and for this purpose it is essential to transmit similar motions
 > by introducing upper harmonics in a fragmentary, non-periodic, and very